ssathya/PsqlLogging/ReadMe.md

 logMgr.LogInformation("Sleep ended");
 ```
 ### Actually 3 & 4
-Eventually this is how I'll have to use the application.
+Eventually this is how I'd use the sink in my application.
 The logger object will be created
-when the application is created and injected to other classes via dependency injection.
-For *attempt 3* I did not call the Dispose and nothing was written to the database.  *Attempt 4*
+when the application is launched and injected to other classes via DI.
+For *attempt 3* I did not call
-uncommented Dispose and as expected everything until "Starting to sleep" was inserted but "Sleep ended"
+Dispose and nothing was written to the database.  *Attempt 4* uncommented Dispose and as expected everything until "Starting to sleep" was in my log table but "Sleep ended" was sent to ether not to my table!
-did not.

 To summarize, **Logger object needs to be disposed at the end of the application** to flush your logs into database.